QuiteNew/Epidemic-Spread-Simulation-Project-in-Cpp/README.md

 # Epidemic Spread Simulation Project in C++

 ### Project Explanation
-The Epidemic Spread Simulation Project, firstly done created in [Flowgorithm] (https://github.com/QuiteNew/Computing-and-Algorithms-Project-) for the subject Computing and Algorithms can be expanded to a more complex project, including features such as complex epidemic spread models, interaction between people, and more user interaction.
+The Epidemic Spread Simulation Project, firstly done created in <a href="https://github.com/QuiteNew/Computing-and-Algorithms-Project"><u>Flowgorithm</u></a> for the subject Computing and Algorithms can be expanded to a more complex project, including features such as complex epidemic spread models, interaction between people, and more user interaction.
 This project is for the subject Objective Programming

 ### Project Expansion Details